rocky-linux/documentation/docs/books/web_services/042-database-servers-mysql.md

 ---

-**Objectives**: In this chapter, you will learn how to:
+**Objectives**: You will learn how to:

-:heavy_check_mark: install, configure and secure MariaDB server and MySQL server;
+:heavy_check_mark: install, configure, and secure the MariaDB server and MySQL server;

 :checkered_flag: **RDBMS**, **database**, **MariaDB**, **MySQL**